mohandeveloper2020/es6/README.md

 # ES6 Syntax and Feature Reference

-Quick reference of ES6, also known as ECMAScript 2015, and comparison with ES5 where applicable.
+ECMAScript 2015, also known as ES6, introduced many changes to JavaScript.
+Here is an overview of some of the most common features and syntactical differences, with comparisons to ES5 where applicable.

 > **Note:** I'll be using `let` in place of `var` for all ES6 examples.

 ## Key

+- Variable: `x`
 - Object: `obj`
 - Array: `arr`
 - Function: `func`
 - Parameter, method: `a`, `b`, `c`
-- Variable: `x`
 - String: `str`

 ## Table of contents